 I’m interested in the astrobiology program; what is it like?

 Astrobiology is an intrinsically interdisciplinary field.
 The UW Astrobiology (UWAB) program offers 2 graduate-track options: 1) Graduate certificate in astrobio and 2) Dual-Title PhD in astrobio.
-Both tracks require a research rotation (outside your home dept for a quarter with possibly one quarter of prep) and the same interdisciplinary coursework: ASTBIO 501 + 502 (two 4-credit blitz that launches you into astro disciplines and topics); ASTBIO 575 + 576 (1 credit astrobio seminar and colloquium); a professional career development course (a super helpful class that covers what to expect and how to prepare yourself in academia and industry careers; it culminates in a mock proposal panel which familiarizes you with proposal writing AND critiquing/selection); and a cognate course outside your home department (students in astro often choose statistics, compsci, atmospheric science and geology courses that also benefit their research).
+Both tracks require almost the same interdisciplinary coursework: ASTBIO 501 + 502 (two 4-credit blitz that launches you into astro disciplines and topics); ASTBIO 575 + 576 (1 credit astrobio seminar and colloquium); a professional career development course (a super helpful class that covers what to expect and how to prepare yourself in academia and industry careers; it culminates in a mock proposal panel which familiarizes you with proposal writing AND critiquing/selection); and a cognate course outside your home department (students in astro often choose statistics, compsci, atmospheric science and geology courses that also benefit their research).
 These courses must be taken on top of our required astro classes (yes, it’s a lot of classes, but definitely manageable).
-For the grad certificate, you must participate in one UWAB workshop (these are super fun, past workshops include excavating dinosaur bones in Montana, studying microbial mats in Yellowstone, learn to be an oceanographer on a UW research vessel).

-The astrobiology program has some funding for your rotation quarter currently, but that might not always be the case.
+The Astrobiology Program currently has some funding for TAships available through ASTBIO 115 in the fall and funding for your research rotation quarter, but that might not always be the case.
 Check with your advisor and the AB Program Director (currently Professor Vikki Meadows).
-There are some TAships available through ASTBIO 115 in the fall.
 Professor David Catling in the Earth and Space Sciences department currently approves rotation assignments.
 He also maintains a list of potential projects and mentors on campus, so ping him if you can’t think of one.
 You’re encouraged to plan your rotation at the end of your second year and do it your third year.
 In reality, the quarter students do their rotation ranges wildly from second year to last year, and location ranges from at UW, to NASA centers, to international collaborations.
 Just don’t let it sneak up on you.
 The quarter after the conclusion of your rotation you must give a ~30 minute talk at an astrobiology program seminar.